 At what age does car insurance go down?

 This is a tricky one because while younger drivers might be seen as high risk, getting older doesn’t naturally take risks down.
-What really matters is proving you have experience as an insured driver and have avoided any at-fault claims.
+What really matters is proving you have experience as an insured driver and have avoided any accidents or claims.

 The best thing you can do is try to develop a strong driving history.
-The longer you hold insurance without having an accident and making an at-fault claim, the faster your insurance discount will build up.
+The longer you hold insurance without having an accident and making a claim, the faster the cost of insurance is likely to go down.

-*Naturally, a lot of different variables (such as the value of your car, your driving habits, traffic offences, and residence) can also influence the cost of your insurance.
+*Naturally, a lot of different variables (such as the value of your car, where and how the car is parked at night, and how the car is used) can also influence the cost of your insurance.

 How to save on car insurance for drivers under 25